JJ/granada-off/text/graffiti.md

 progresses to increasingly complex pieces, the state we are seeing today.

+>This street is very close to the Instituto de Astrofísica de
+>Andalucía, one of the stops in the geek route.
+Besides, around the
+>corner there is a graffiti wall with a astronomic theme.
+Check it out
+>too.

 However, you will see only those twenty years old graffiti as parts of the palimpsest that Yerma street is now.
 It is still painted, and some pieces are quite old, but the piece by el Niño de las Pinturas that